The Egg Index

 Analysis

-For consumers, eggs have become the most visible symbol of grocery inflation.
-Despite representing a tiny fraction of the CPI basket, egg prices dominate headlines and shape perception of the broader economy.
+For consumers, eggs remain a visible symbol of grocery volatility.
+Despite representing a tiny fraction of the CPI basket, egg prices dominate headlines.
+Early 2026 levels offer relief compared to 2025, but remain above pre-pandemic norms.